thoughtbot/ruby-science/release/ruby-science.md

 ### Uses

 * Improves legibility of code.
-* Makes it easier to [Extract Methods](#extract-method) by breaking up long statements.
+* Makes it easier to [extract methods](#extract-method) by breaking up long statements.
-* Removes the need for extra [Comments](#comments).
+* Removes the need for extra [comments](#comments).

 ### Example

-This line of code was hard enough to understand that a comment was added:
+This line of code was deemed hard enough to understand that adding a comment was necessary:

 ```ruby
 # app/models/open_question.rb